Police focus on van renter in Brooklyn subway shooting probe

 That key led investigators to James, who has addresses in Philadelphia and Wisconsin, the detective chief said.
 The van was later found, unoccupied, near a subway station where investigators determined the gunman entered the train system, Essig said.

-One, posted April 11, criticizes crime against Black people and says drastic action is needed to change things.
-Another, from March 20, says the nation was "born in violence, it's kept alive by violence or the threat thereof and it's going to die a violent death."
+Several videos mention New York's subways, and Adams is a recurring theme.

 A Feb.
-20 video says the mayor and governor's plan to improve safety in New York City's subway system "is doomed for failure" and refers to himself as a "victim" of the mayor's mental health program.
+20 video says the mayor and governor’s plan to address homelessness and safety in New York City’s subway system “is doomed for failure” and refers to himself as a “victim” of the mayor’s mental health program.
 A Jan.
-25 video -- called "Dear Mr. Mayor" -- is somewhat critical of Adams' plan to end gun violence.
+25 video criticizes Adams’ plan to end gun violence.

-Investigators believe the shooter's gun jammed, preventing him from continuing to fire, said two law enforcement officials who weren't authorized to discuss the investigation and spoke on condition of anonymity.

-"There was a lot of loud pops, and there was smoke in the other car," she said.
-"And people were trying to get in and they couldn't, they were pounding on the door to get into our car."

-As police searched for the shooter, Gov. Kathy Hochul warned New Yorkers to be vigilant.

-"This individual is still on the loose.
-This person is dangerous," the Democrat said at a news conference just after noon.
+“This individual is still on the loose.
+This person is dangerous,” Gov. Kathy Hochul, a Democrat, warned at a midday news conference.

+In Menlo, Iowa, President Joe Biden praised “the first responders who jumped in action, including civilians, civilians who didn’t hesitate to help their fellow passengers and tried to shield them.”

 After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, transit officials said.